GLP-1 receptor agonist: Obesity

-GLP-1 agonists are recommended as an add-on therapy to lifestyle intervention (calorie restriction and exercise) in people with a BMI $\geq$30 kg/m or with a BMI $\geq$27 kg/m with at least one weight-related comorbidity which could include high blood pressure or high cholesterol.
-Some GLP-1 agonists are more effective than other weight-loss drugs, but bariatric surgery is still considered the most effective and sustainable options to manage weight loss.
+GLP-1 agonists are recommended as an add-on therapy to lifestyle intervention (calorie restriction and exercise) in people with a BMI ≥ 30 kg/m^{2} or with a BMI ≥ 27 kg/m^{2} with at least one weight-related comorbidity, which can include high blood pressure or high cholesterol.
+Some GLP-1 agonists are more effective than other weight-loss drugs, but bariatric surgery is still considered the most effective and sustainable way to lose weight.
+Genetics is believed to play a role in both GLP-1 weight loss efficacy and side effects.
 GLP-1 agonists' weight-reducing effects come from a combination of peripheral effects and activity in the central nervous system.
 In the brain, GLP-1 agonists reduce weight by crossing the blood–brain barrier, via passive diffusion or receptor mediated transcytosis, and directly activating the satiety hormones in the hypothalamus.

-Over the last couple of years, GLP-1 agonists have become more popular amongst the public for both their on and off label uses.
-There are three GLP-1 auto injector medications approved specifically for weight management, they are Wegovy (semaglutide), Zepbound (tirzepatide), and Saxenda (liraglutide).
-In each of their clinical trials there has been a significant increase in the reduction of overall BMI in their participants, ranging from 16-20% reduction in BMI.

-There is a sign of caution when deciding to stop GLP-1 treatment for weight reduction, as studies have shown people regain on average more than half (50–70%) of the lost weight within a year.
+Three GLP-1 auto-injector medications are approved specifically for weight management: semaglutide (Wegovy), tirzepatide (Zepbound), and liraglutide (Saxenda).

+In randomized controlled trials, people lose on average 5–20% of their initial body weight depending on the substance and the dose.
+Studies reported that on average people regain more than half (50–70%) of the lost weight within a year after stopping any of these medications.
+People return to their previous weight within a year and a half after stopping these medications.
+Studies show that there is no improvement in quality of life despite the weight loss.

 Metabolic dysfunction–associated steatotic liver disease

-In a 2023 systematic review, researchers saw that GLP-1 agonists are as effective in the treatment of metabolic dysfunction–associated steatotic liver disease (MASLD) as the medications in current use, pioglitazone and Vitamin E. It was also noted that there was a reduction in steatosis, ballooning necrosis, lobular inflammation, and fibrosis.
-In this review there was hope for the continuation of GLP-1 medication therapy for the treatment of MASLD.
+A 2023 systematic review reported that GLP-1 agonists are as effective a treatment for metabolic dysfunction–associated steatotic liver disease (MASLD) as the medications in current use, pioglitazone and vitamin E. It noted a reduction in steatosis, ballooning necrosis, lobular inflammation, and fibrosis.

-As of August 2025, Weogvy (semaglutide) has been approved by the FDA to treat MASH (metabolic dysfunction-associated steatohepatitis) with stage 2 or stage 3 fibrosis of the liver.
-The mechanism of action for this treatment is still under investigation, but based on the successful part 1 of their stage 3 clinical trials where they saw a 60% reduction in liver inflammation this medication has been approved.
-These clinical trials are still being conducted.
+Wegovy (semaglutide) is approved by the FDA to treat MASH (metabolic dysfunction-associated steatohepatitis) with stage 2 or stage 3 liver fibrosis.
+The mechanism of action for this treatment is under investigation, but part 1 of its stage 3 clinical trials saw a 60% reduction in liver inflammation.
+Clinical trials are ongoing.

-Polycystic ovary syndrome

-GLP-1 agonists are recommended as a treatment for polycystic ovary syndrome, alone or in combination with metformin.
-The combination therapy has shown greater efficacy in improving body weight, insulin sensitivity, hyperandrogenism, and menstrual cycle irregularities.
-This usage is off-label.